Nixtla/statsforecast/experiments/m3/README.md

 Furthermore, we can see that the StatsForecast ensemble:
-- Has better performance than the `N-BEATS` model for the yearly and other groups.
+- Has better performance than the `N-BEATS` model for the `Yearly` and `Other` groups.
 - Has a better average performance than the individual `Gluon-TS` models.
 In particular, the ensemble is better than Feed-Forward, Transformer and Wavenet for all 4 groups.
 - It is consistently better than the `Transformer`, `Wavenet`, and `Feed-Forward` models.
-- It performs better than all `Gluont-TS` models for the monthly and other groups.
+- It performs better than all `Gluont-TS` models for the `Monthly` and `Other` groups.

-The deep learning ensemble achieves 12.27 of accuracy, with a relative computational cost of 713,000 and a proxy monetary cost of 11,420 USD.
+The deep learning ensemble achieves 12.27 of accuracy (sMAPE), with a relative computational cost of 713,000 and a proxy monetary cost of 11,420 USD.
 The simple statistical ensemble achieves 12.63 of accuracy, with a relative computational cost of 28 and a proxy monetary cost of 0.5 USD.
 Therefore, the DL Ensemble is only 0.36 points more accurate than the statistical ensemble, but 25,000 times more expensive.